-- 1. Turn the ignition key to the LOCK position and remove the key. - 2.
-Apply the parking brake. - 3.
-Remove the shift lock release cover as shown. - 4.
-Insert a small screwdriver in the shift lock release slot and push down. - Move the shift selector lever to the N (Neutral) position while holding down the shift lock release. - 6.
-Turn the key to the ON position to unlock the steering wheel.
+- 1. Turn the ignition switch to the LOCK position and remove the key. - 2.
+Apply the parking brake. - Remove the shift lock release cover as shown. - 4.
+Insert a small screwdriver in the shift lock release slot and push down. - Move the shift selector to the N (Neutral) position while holding down the shift lock release. - Turn the ignition switch to the ON position to unlock the steering wheel.
 Now the vehicle may be moved to the desired location.

-If the shift selector lever cannot be moved out of P (Park), have a NISSAN dealer check the automatic transmission system as soon as possible.
+If the shift selector cannot be moved out of P (Park), have a NISSAN dealer check the automatic transmission system as soon as possible.